Quick Kalamata Tapenade

 If I open the fridge hoping to find a snack, olives are the first things I reach for.
 Well, maybe cheese is first.
 And maybe pickles are second.
 But olives are a strong third.

-It’s great on spaghetti, grilled fish, chicken and also dolloped into soups and spread on sandwiches.
+It’s also great on spaghetti, grilled fish, chicken, and even dolloped into soups or spread on sandwiches.
+Here are 10 more ways to use tapenade from Strawberry Plum.
+What’s your favorite use?

-- 7 oz. jar of pitted kalamata olive, drained
+- 7 oz. jar of pitted Kalamata olives, drained

 - 1–2 cloves of garlic